dream2020/data/README.md

 }
 ```

+This format is specified in detail as a JSON Schema, provided as part of this dataset: [dream.1.0.json](/specification/dream.1.0.json).

-As an example, here is a visualisation of the data using Three.js:
+As an example, here is a visualisation of the data:

 ![Visualisation](images/0000584.png)

-This format is specified in detail as a JSON Schema, provided as part of this dataset: [dream.1.0.json](/specification/dream.1.0.json).
+The visualiser is available at https://github.com/dream2020/DREAM-data-visualizer.

 ## Attribution